Introduction

 How to import the Corgi Engine in your project?

-- Create a new project from Unity Hub, pick the latest stable version of Unity as your Unity version, and 2D or 3D as the Template
+- Create a new empty project using 2D or 3D as the Template

 - Go to Window > Package Manager, then from the top left dropdown pick “My Assets”, find Corgi Engine in the list and import it the project (it has to be in an empty project, not an existing one)